Structuring Student Loan Repayment Benefit Programs: IRS Guidance, Applicable Rules, Key Planning Considerations

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will guide employee benefits attorneys on structuring student loan repayment benefit programs.
+This CLE course will guide employee benefits attorneys on structuring student loan repayment benefit programs.
 The panel will discuss recent legislation, IRS guidance, applicable rules, and important design considerations for employers, including the challenges in offering a student loan repayment program in connection with a 401(k) plan.

 - Offering student repayment within a 401(k)